rasstech/Techbit_ReactAssignment/README.md

              (ii) add Image

 4. we can see this post on home page .

+5.   and we can delter this post.

-5. we can view friend list .
+6. we can view friend list .

-6. we can  view profile image and UserName .
+7. we can  view profile image and UserName .